EOSIO/eos/docs/cleos/command-reference/system/system-voteproducer.md

----
-title: "system voteproducer"
-excerpt: "Vote for a producer"
----
 ## Subcommands
-[voteproducer proxy](ref:cleos-voteproducer-proxy) - Vote your stake through a proxy [voteproducer prods](ref:cleos-voteproducer-prods) - Vote for one or more producers [voteproducer approve](ref:cleos-voteproducer-approve) -Add one producer to list of voted producers [voteproducer unapprove](ref:cleos-voteproducer-unapprove) - Remove one producer from list of voted producers
+- [voteproducer proxy](system-voteproducer-proxy) - Vote your stake through a proxy
+- [voteproducer prods](system-voteproducer-prods) - Vote for one or more producers
+- [voteproducer approve](system-voteproducer-approve) -Add one producer to list of voted producers
+- [voteproducer unapprove](system-voteproducer-unapprove) - Remove one producer from list of voted producers